USS Delbert D. Black (DDG 119) Departs Naval Station Mayport

 NAVAL STATION MAYPORT, Fla.
 (Jan.
-3, 2026) – Family members hold a sign in support of their Sailor stationed aboard the Arleigh Burke-class guided-missile destroyer USS Delbert D. Black (DDG 119) as the ship departs Naval Station Mayport for a regularly scheduled deployment.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Maxwell Higgins)
+03, 2026) – The Arleigh Burke-class guided-missile destroyer USS Delbert D. Black (DDG 119) departs Naval Station Mayport for a regularly scheduled deployment.
+(U.S. Navy video by Mass Communication Specialist 3rd Class Jasmin L. Aquino)

 |Date Taken: